 Nova raised a brow.
 She knew Crassus would send someone to stalk her, and somehow make it seem like she was unable to get her mark, and thus would not have to pay her the ten million.
-This boy was probably the same one that stood by the fat “emperor” but without the hooded tanned clothing he had all his servants wear.
+This boy was perhaps the same child that stood by the fat “emperor” but without the hooded tanned clothing all his servants wore.

-“Please don’t leave me here!” the boy cried as Nova turned and walked away.
+“Please don’t leave me here!” the boy shrieked as Nova turned away.
 “I’m telling the truth, I swear on the blue sun-star!”

 Nova looked over her shoulder at the boy.
 “What’s your name?”

 “Judhe,” he whimpered, his dark hair falling over his gray eyes.
 “Judhe Riar D’Prata.”
 Nova was right.
 The boy was from D’Prata.

 “Well, Judhe Riar D’Prata, the ice-seller will free you in a few hours,” she stated.
 “That is, if he remembers to.”

 Nova squinted at the massive stone arch structure that stood in the center of Qizil Valley, about ten hours south of the central city of Qizil.
 No one remembered how the giant arches came to be, or if they’ve been there since time immemorial, but everyone knew they were portals – the only way to travel between the realms – and there was one in each realm.
 Crassus’s men and a representative of their respective realm monarchy monitored each stone due to the peace treaty.
 Most realms required some form of documentation that authorized travel, but a few gold coins gave anyone access.